mrwormhole/keyboard-app/README.md

 - What are supported languages?

-German, Italian, Lao, Thai, Turkish, Vietnamese
+German, Italian, Korean, Lao, Thai, Turkish, Vietnamese

 - What platforms are supported?